fathzer-games/jchess-core/README.md

     - Use killer moves in Alpha beta pruning moves sort?

 ## Known bugs
+- JChessUCIEngine play move at the end of go, which I think is a mistake
 - Draw by repetition is not implemented
 - com.fathzer.jchess.generic.BasicMove is not thread safe